 Haunted Tours of Edinburgh

 When you’ve finished checking out these three haunted pubs in Edinburgh, continue your ghost hunt with our Haunted Edinburgh Tours.
-Combining a two night stay at Parliament House Hotel, dinner and breakfast in MP’s Bistro and tickets for a Mercat Ghost Tour or Real Mary Kings Close experience.
+Combining a two night stay at Parliament House Hotel, with breakfast in our cosy breakfas room and tickets for a Mercat Ghost Tour or Real Mary Kings Close experience.
 But don’t worry, you’re in safe hands with us.
 Our historic building may overlook the cemetery of Calton Hill, but our encounters with the paranormal have always been few and far between … for now anyway.